mbahenryemeka/learn-github/README.md

-### Learning Github
+# Learning Github

-This Document shows the learning process for github workflows
+This Document shows the learning process for Github workflows.

+## Getting Started

+To get started, we create a free Github account.